Cool Things Vancouverites Do

 Up top, you have panoramic views of the whole city, a cafe and restaurant, entertaining lumberjack shows, and a pair of rescued grizzly bears in a natural enclosure.
 And once you've seen enough, instead of breaking your knees walking back down, you can take the gondola.

-What used to be a natural forest trail of roots and rocks with the odd outdoor enthusiast hiking up is now 100% man-made stairs teeming with a marching-ants-like line of sweaty people.
+What used to be a natural forest trail of roots and rocks with the odd outdoor enthusiast hiking up is now 100% man-made stairs teeming with a marching-ants-like stream of sweaty people.

-Hike the BCMC (map) instead.
+Hike the BCMC instead.
 It's like the Grind was in the good ol' days, though not quite as steep.
 There are some other "underground" trails like the Flint and Feather and The Coin, but you'll have to get a local to show you the way.

 - Pack as light as possible.
 All you need is a light jacket for up top and $15 to pay for the ride down.
 And maybe a water bottle if you can't wait till you make it to the top.

-- Ask at the cafe inside and they'll fill you up a cup of water for free.
+- Hydrate.
+Ask at the cafe inside and they'll fill you up a cup of water for free.